ben-jamming-reilly/webdev-master-class/README.md

 You can get vs-code [here](https://code.visualstudio.com/download) and I would recommend the following extensions ...

 - Bracket Pair Colorizer
 - ES7 React/Redux/GraphQL/React-Native snippets
 - Prettier - Code formatter

+As well you should download the program [postman](https://www.postman.com/downloads/), it will help test our back-end routes

 ### Linux (Debian Based)